Aviral-03/InfrastructureCausalModel-TO/README.md

-# Who Gets What: How Population and Income Shape Toronto’s Budget Decisions
+# Demographic Influences on Municipal Budget Allocation and Infrastructure Development in Toronto

 ## Overview

-This study investigates how population density and average household income affect budget allocations across Toronto’s 25 wards.
-Using data from the city's 2023-2032 Capital Budget Plan and 2021 Ward Profiles, we analyze spending patterns in key areas like health and safety, infrastructure, and community services.
-Our findings reveal that higher population densities do not guarantee proportionally greater investments in essential services, while wealthier wards often receive larger capital expenditures.
+This study investigates how population density and average household income affect budget allocations across Toronto’s 25 wards, and how these factors, along with budget allocation, influence construction projects.
+Using data from the city's \"Capital Budget Plan\", \"Ward Profiles\" and \"Active Building Permits\", we analyze spending patterns in key areas like related to infrastructre.
+Our analysis, guided by a causal model, reveals a negative association between population density and construction activity, with some high-density wards receiving significantly higher budget allocations.
+Average household income and total budget allocations were positively correlated with the number of building permits.
 These insights highlight potential disparities in resource distribution, emphasizing the need for more equitable urban budget planning to address diverse community needs.

 ## File Structure